-Sam Moses represents U.S. and multinational companies, including manufacturing, industrial services, and renewable energy businesses, on a variety of transactions, and he coordinates business expansion and incentives projects for companies throughout the United States.
+Sam Moses represents U.S. and multinational companies, including manufacturing, distribution, industrial services, and renewable energy businesses, on a variety of transactions, and he coordinates business expansion and incentives projects for companies throughout the United States.

 Prior to joining Parker Poe, he served as managing director of the State of South Carolina's European Office in Germany, advising European investors on U.S. site location projects.
 He was appointed by the state’s secretary of commerce and served under three U.S. governors.
 He also managed South Carolina's export development program for Europe, Africa, and the Middle East, advising U.S. companies on international trade and market entry strategies.
 In 2002, he was selected to serve as a Robert Bosch Foundation Fellow in Frankfurt, Germany, during which he worked for Credit Suisse First Boston and Gleiss Lutz, a leading German law firm.

 Since 2010, Sam has been involved in business expansion and incentives projects resulting in more than $5 billion in capital investment, as well as the creation of more than 5,000 jobs in various industries, including food processing, automotive, powertrain, metalworking, advanced materials, electronics, renewable energy, chemicals, agribusiness, and aerospace.